 Lana Del Rey in 2021

 2021 has not been out its controversies for Del Rey.
-She recently drew criticism for posting an Instagram photo expressing admiration for the British Royal Family.
+She recently drew criticism for posting an Instagram photo.
+The image expressed admiration for the British Royal Family.
 Del Rey, who recently became engaged to fiancé Clayton Johnson, seems unperturbed.
 She continues to chart a course as one of the most original and divisive artists of a generation.